Speech and Language Therapy

 Our Speech and Language services

-We offer a range of speech and language therapy services to support children in one to one, group and whole class teaching.
+We offer a range of speech and language therapy approaches to support children in one to one, group and whole class teaching.
 These include:

 INTEGRATED LEARNING AND THERAPIES